enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/typescript/typescript-type-statement.md

 ## Introduction

-type语句在typescript有很多灵活的应用
+type statement in typescript has many flexible use

-- 用于**灵活创建**类型
+- flexible type definition
-- 定义type aliases
+- define type aliases
-- 可以方便Union Types的使用
+- define union types
-- 可用于对象, 也可以用于基本类型
+- can be use in both object and primitive types

 ## Name Type Alias